danomatika/joyosc/README.md

 This group of tools allows any OSC capable program to receive joystick & game controller event data aka button presses, axis movements, etc. Specific joysticks & game controllers can be mapped by name to specific OSC send addresses and button, axis, etc ids can be remapped or ignored.

-These tools were developed for the robotcowboy project, a wearable computer music system using [Pure Data](http://puredata.info) in GNU/Linux.
-See <http://robotcowboy.com>
+These tools were developed for the robotcowboy project, a wearable computer music system using [Pure Data](https://puredata.info) in GNU/Linux, macOS, and [iOS](https://danomatika.com/code/pdparty).
+See <https://robotcowboy.com> and the initial version, then named "rc-unitd" in _[robotcowboy: A One Man Band Musical Cyborg](https://danomatika.com/publications/robotcowboy_thesis_07.pdf)_ Master’s thesis, Chalmers University of Technology 2007.

 QUICK START
 -----------

-Download a release tarball from <http://docs.danomatika.com/releases/joyosc>. _Do not download a release zip from GitHub as the submodule files will not be included._
+Download a release tarball from <https://docs.danomatika.com/releases/joyosc>. _Do not download a release zip from GitHub as the submodule files will not be included._

 Otherwise, if cloning this repo, you will also need to check out the submodules using then run `autogen.sh` to create the configure script: